jeffreytse/ajsanjoaquin.github.io/about/index.md

 I also enjoy performing music on either the keyboard, vocals, or both.
 You can find concerts involving my bands Arkipelago (2019) [here](https://youtu.be/IDWpC1mmqNs?t=2975) and Sketchy White Van (2022) [here](https://youtu.be/qGI2ng3u13o?t=1437).

 I'm also a yOuTubEr, making scripts (and doing data science?!) for [808CJK](https://www.youtube.com/c/808CJK).

+Finally, I have a love of history and staying up to date about the state of affairs.
+In the far past, [I represented the Philippines](https://globalnation.inquirer.net/142283/ph-places-5th-in-intl-history-olympiad-medal-count) in the International History Olympiad.